yuwen01/wasm-exps/README.md

 # Installation

 I had the sp1 repo adjacent to this one.
+That is, this repo was at `~/wasm-exps`, and sp1 was at `~/sp1`.
 To run `wasmi-fibonacci`, you need to add the following lines to the top of `/sp1/crates/zkvm/entrypoint/src/libm.rs`

 ```
 #[no_mangle]